Warren Farrell: Reception and influence

 Farrell's books are known for their popular style, including short chapters with bold headings and slogans.
 Reviewers praise his books and presentations for raising the important topic of men's issues.
 They comment on the wealth of statistics and other evidence, and the thought provoking questions these raise.
 In addition, the books often contain useful, specific resources and suggestions.
 Reviewers also comment on a polemic and strident tone.
 They report dubious, overstated assertions, often supported by anecdotal evidence and questionable statistics.

-Farrell's books are influential in the men's rights and incel movements, with the Myth of Male Power frequently described as "MRA bible".
+Farrell's books are influential in the men's rights and incel movements, with the Myth of Male Power frequently described as the "MRA bible".
 He is widely regarded as the intellectual father of the men's rights movement.
 Farrell has regularly appeared at their events.
 In November 2012, he spoke on men's issues at a talk the University of Toronto organized by the Canadian Association for Equality.
 About a hundred students protested his talk, barricading the entrance and loudly heckling attendees: a protestor was arrested.
 With the help of police, Farrell entered through a rear door and delivered his speech.
 The protest was featured by the men's rights website A Voice for Men, and few months later, Farrell met the site's founder Paul Elam.
 Elam had long been inspired by Farrell's writings and Farrell became his mentor.
 He added Farrell's writings to his website and the two began co-hosting a monthly online chat.
 Farrell was a featured speaker at a men's rights conference organized by A Voice for Men held in Detroit in June 2014.
 He appeared in Cassie Jaye's 2016 documentary film about the men's rights movement, The Red Pill.
 The same year, Farrell gave a keynote speech at the Male Psychology Conference at University College London.
 Farrell has been cited as an influence by psychologist Jordan Peterson; Farrell has appeared several times on his podcast, and teaches at the Jordan Peterson Academy.